mysociety/mzalendo/README.md

 ## mySociety.org Software Licensing

-Most of the software in this directory is Copyright (c) 2004-2019 UK Citizens Online Democracy.
+Most of the software in this directory is Copyright (c) 2004-2019 mySociety.

 Unless otherwise stated in particular files or directories, this software is free software; you can redistribute it and/or modify it